HopeFlynn/cassava-example/README.md

 python test.py --local
 ```

-Our setup has now evloved and looks like this:
+Our setup has now evolved and looks like this:
 ![step_2](img/step_2.png)

 ## Containerizing The Model